 Japan is a stunning country, with way too many cities worth your time.
-While Tokyo might be the first choice for many people, there are some advantages to staying in the southern part of the country.
+While Tokyo might be the first choice for many people, even solo travelers, there are some advantages to staying in the southern part of the country.
 Kyoto and Osaka are generally the two most popular choices in the area, and we’re here to help you decide between the two!

 There are some general things that you should know about travel to Japan, and that apply regardless of which city you are visiting.